 At times, we don’t even realise that our muscles are tense.
 Constant muscle tension could become painful and even lead to muscle injury.
 Considering the fact that it is tough to treat muscle injury in elders, it is imperative to prevent muscle tension and the accompanying injuries in senior citizens.

-The deep relaxation induced by meditation can have a lasting effect on our brain and body.
-By releasing tension and balancing the intricate systems of our body, meditation lends us an overall feeling of well-being.
+The deep relaxation induced by mindfulness can have a lasting effect on our brain and body.
+By releasing tension and balancing the intricate systems of our body, mindfulness lends us an overall feeling of well-being.